camilorojasg/energy-chart/README.md

 # energy-chart
 JavaScript snippet of a chart of energy consumption with power factor.
+No dependencies.

 ![Example](./img/energy-chart.png)